Outkarm/javascript-capstone-group-project/README.md

 # 📖 Javascript Capstone<a name="about-project"></a>

 **javascript Capstone**
 The JavaScript capstone project  is about building your own web application based on an external API.
-We select an API (The pokemon api) that provides data about our selected api and we build  the webapp around it.
+We select an API (The Meals api) that provides data about our selected api and we build  the webapp around it.
 The webapp have 3 user interfaces.

 ## 🛠 Built With <a name="built-with"></a>